contrast-zone/t-rewriter.js/docs/expression-logic.md

 Within this example, passing an input `Jill builds a robot` would finally yield the output `Jill is a computer expert`.
 Again, it takes a bit of logical speculation to understand how this input manages to climb up the inference branches, reaching the `goal` atom.
 Namely, expressions like `(C -> A) /\ (C -> B)` are equal to `C -> (A /\ B)`.
 This fact provides a fundamental reasoning for reaching the `goal` atom in the above case.

-Seeing these examples, we begin to glimpse why we chose to care only about implications with left-side conjunctions and right-side disjunctions: it is because left-side disjunctions and right-side conjunctions may be represented by conjunctions of plain implications.
-In a similar way, implications placed at the left or right sides of other implications may be reduced to plain implications, as shown in section [4. implementation].
+Seeing these examples, we begin to glimpse why we chose to care only about implications with left-side conjunctions and right-side disjunctions: it is because the opposite left-side disjunctions and the opposite right-side conjunctions may be represented by conjunctions of plain implications.
+In a similar way, implications placed to the left or right sides of other implications may be reduced to plain implications, as shown in section [4. implementation].

 Here, we conclude section [[2. expression logic](#2-expression-logic)] definition exposure.
 The following section deals with specific representative formal languages definable in *expression logic*.